 The Qualification Manager (QM) will assign numbers for all islands according to state and type.
 Example: TX010 where TX are the state abbreviations for Texas, and the number is a consecutive qualification number issued.
 The suffix L, R; or S designate the type of island (lake, river or coastal shore) and are added after qualification.
 When ordering QSL cards, please remember to have the USI number, island name and QTH (state, territory or protectorate) printed on them along with the other verification info for award purposes.
 You may also QSL via Email, Logbook of The World (LoTW) and eQSL.cc.
 You are encouraged to use the USI logo on your QSLs.

 For an initial island qualification all of the HF amateur modes and bands, including WARC, 6 meters and Satellite contacts can be used.
 No cross-band, cross-mode, or QSOs made above the 6 meter band are permitted for USI Qualification credit.
 The unofficial USI operating frequencies are 7.250, 21.350, 14.250-14.260 (main) and 28.450 MHz phone plus your favorite CW or digital frequency.
 The frequencies should be easy to remember as they all end in 50 and there are 50 states!
 Those frequencies should be used for USI DXpeditions and to pass USI info.
-The frequency range of 14250 to 14260 kHz will become known as the ISLAND CORRIDOR.
+The frequency range of 14250 to 14260 kHz has become known as the ISLAND CORRIDOR.
 Note: 14.260 should be reserved for, and given way to IOTA (Islands On The Air) operations.

 - If you are planning an island expedition, and your island is not listed on the Island Directory send a request to the QM requesting that the island be added to the Directory by completing the Add an Island to the Directory form.
 The QM will reply with either a newly assigned number if the island meets the USI requirements, or with any questions that they may have.
 NOTE: Please do the above with enough lead time for us to do the necessary research.